 The Sector Focus Initiative also highlights women worker’s stories to give a human face to gender-based violence in the world of work, and features contributions from experts in the field.

 Over the coming months, we will release a Sector Focus on:

 - garment workers — available now

-- journalists — to be released in April
+- women in politics — to be released in May

 The Sector Focus is a work in progress; it will continue to expand to make it the most useful resource possible.
 If you have any suggestions for one of the Focus areas, please use this form to submit and we will follow up.